 Being a small borough, LeRaysville does not have a public transit system used by locals to get to and from work.

-The percentage of people in LeRaysville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.56% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in LeRaysville is quite a bit lower than the national average among all cities of 21.84%: just 10.39% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call LeRaysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of LeRaysville residents report their race to be White.
-LeRaysville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.38% of the borough’s residents.
-Important ancestries of people in LeRaysville include Italian, German, Irish, English, and Scots-Irish.
+Important ancestries of people in LeRaysville include Italian, German, English, Irish, and Croatian.

 The most common language spoken in LeRaysville is English.
 Other important languages spoken here include Italian and Spanish.